 In lieu of appealing a decision to a higher court, a former spouse may petition the trial court that granted their judgment for a modification.
 To succeed in obtaining a modification of a final judgment, the petitioner must show that there has been a substantial and material change in circumstances since the judgment was entered.
 Under Tennessee law, substantial and material changes can include remarrying, losing or getting a job, going into retirement, having additional children, or encountering changes in a child’s needs, such as specialized schooling.
 Appealing or modifying a final divorce judgment involves substantial legal knowledge, and consulting a family law attorney is important to ensuring that your interests are properly articulated.

-Retain an Experienced Divorce Lawyer in Nashville or Beyond
+Retain an Experienced Divorce Lawyer in Nashville: Divorce Appeal Process

 When a final judgment in a divorce is contrary to Tennessee law, an ex-spouse or parent may feel that they are without recourse.
 However, there are options available to appeal or modify a judgment.
 The family law attorneys at Martin Heller Potempa & Sheppard, PLLC help clients pursue legal action that serves their interests during and after divorce proceedings.